 In short, none of those people will even realize the problem was that only professional-looking books can succeed out there and it´s very easy to spot an amateur inferior product in the market, in particular from people who buy a lot of books.

 But above all what aspiring authors online don´t seem to understand is that a Self Published or a Print on Demand book can also feel like a professionally published work.
 The problem is that the solution has always been in their hands but they usually start the foundation of the project by looking at it as a TYPE 2 client looks at the whole thing.

 There´s a reason "Vanity Press" is called "Vanity Press".

 Many times it´s not about the book, but about the author and that is why the project is doomed from the start.
 Instead of being based on professional production values, it will be based on - "a vision" and nothing reflects more on that than the way Vanity Press TYPE 2 clients approach the illustration process right at the start.

-At this point you may argue, that - "If I let the illustrator paint what he wants, it´s no longer my book, my vision.".
+At this point you may argue, that - "If I let the illustrator paint what he wants, it´s no longer my book".
 So the question is why should "the illustrator´s vision" take precedence over the original client "vision" ?...